Create an account sign-up-diamond

 Already a member?
 Login

-10Adventures shares some of the best backcountry ski lodges in Canada
+10Adventures shares some of our favourite backcountry ski lodges in Canada

 What makes Canada different is the cold dry powder and the remoteness.
 In most cases you need to either have a long ski into your lodge or else take a chopper flight.
 In either case, you are the only people there, kept safe and sound in a warm mountain lodge.